When a notification pops up on their screen, alerting them of their impending storage deficit, they’ll look at the apps they don’t use or need.

 At CleverTap, we recently decided to conduct a survey of over 2,000 mobile app users.
 Our goal was to help solve issues relating to app retention strategies and engagement for our clients.

-Using our newly-found knowledge from the survey, we’ve come up with a list of solutions and best practices fit for mobile app developers and marketers.
+Using our newly-found knowledge from the surveys, we’ve come up with a list of solutions and best practices fit for mobile app developers and marketers

-So, what factors push people to uninstall certain apps from their devices?
-Let’s take a look.
+What factors push people to uninstall certain apps from their devices?

 In the survey, we discovered three key reasons why people uninstall apps.